JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 Use ``Ref{T}`` if you have an ``isbits`` type, but you want to turn it into a pointer to a struct in another struct definition.

-See issue #2818 for some work that needs to be done to simplify this so that Julia types can be used to recursively mirror c-style structs, without requiring as much manual management of the ``Ptr`` conversions.
-After #2818 is implemented, it will be true that an ``Vector{T}`` will be equivalent to an ``Ptr{Ptr{T}}``.
-That is currently not true, and the conversion must be explicitly.

 Mapping C Functions to Julia
 ----------------------------